-Kyoko Taniguchi completed her Ph.D. in 2011 from Emory University in the Graduate Institute of the Liberal Arts (ILA), specializing in contemporary and modern Japanese literature, gender, and psychoanalysis.
+Kyoko Taniguchi completed her Ph.D. from Emory University in the Graduate Institute of the Liberal Arts (ILA), specializing in contemporary and modern Japanese literature, gender, and psychoanalysis.
 Prior to coming to Lehigh, she taught Japanese literature and language at Dickinson College and Gettysburg College.
 She also taught courses in comparative literature and interdisciplinary studies in culture and society at Emory University and Japanese language at University of Georgia.
 Kyoko’s research focuses on the ways in which literature and psychoanalysis articulate the intersection between the mother as the object of fantasy and the mother as the subject who is doing the fantasizing.

 Courses taught at Lehigh: